 The Amendment replaces certain classification requirements for current or non-current liabilities.
-Thus, for example, according to the Amendment, a liability will be classified as non-current when the entity has the right to defer settlement for at least 12 months after the reporting period, and it "has substance" and is in existence at the end of the reporting period only if the entity complies with conditions for deferring settlement at that date.
+Thus, for example, according to the Amendment, a liability will be classified as non-current when the entity has the right to defer settlement for at least 12 months after the reporting period, and it "has substance" and is in existence at the end of the reporting period.
+A right is in existence at the end of the reporting period only if the entity complies with conditions for deferring settlement at that date.
 Furthermore, the Amendment clarifies that the conversion option of a liability will affect its classification as current or non-current, other than when the conversion option is recognized as equity.

-The Amendment is effective for reporting periods beginning on or after January 1, 2023 and is applicable retrospectively, including an amendment to comparative data.
+The Amendment is effective for reporting periods beginning on or after January 1, 2024 and is applicable retrospectively, including an amendment to comparative data.